SamuOnDev/UrlShortener/README.md

 2. Get metrics, for example, how many times X URL has been opened.
 3. Obtain the Geolocation of the connection.

+# License
+Feel free to use the code in this repository as it is under MIT license.

 ---

 # Acortador de URL